Commercial Landlord Tenant Law: Listen to the Lease!

 - Not properly disposing of waste.

-- Failing to maintain their insurance.
+- Failing to maintain their insurance and having insurance disputes.

 - Going bankrupt.